MicrosoftDocs/well-architected/well-architected/ai/application-design.md

 - *Conditional logic:* Decisions need to be made dynamically based on model outputs, like routing results to different models.

 - *Scaling and resource management:* You need to manage resource allocation for high-volume applications with model scaling based on demand.

+- *State management:* You need to manage the state and the memory of user interactions.

+- *Data retrieval:* You need to be able to retrieve augementation data from the index.

 #### Special considerations for using multiple models